votchallenge/website/contents/vot2015/index.md

 * Notification of paper acceptance: **1.
 October 2015**
 * Camera ready: **15.
 October 2015**
 * VOT2015 workshop: **12.
 December 2015**

+## Highlights

+1. New fully annotated [dataset](dataset.html) compiled with the VOT dataset construction methodology
+2. New toolkit for fast experiments execution with tutorials
+3. New sub-challenge VOT-TIR

 ## How to participate